The story of JancisRobinson.com

 The genesis of Purple Pages

-Amazingly, the site went from strength to strength.
-Purple Pagers seem to me to be an unusually delightful and intelligent bunch - soon from more than 60 different countries around the globe (80 a few years later) even though we had yet to do any serious selling of the product.
+Amazingly, the site has gone from strength to strength.
+Purple Pagers seem to me to be an unusually delightful and intelligent bunch – soon from more than 60 different countries around the globe (80 a few years later, about 100 now) even though we had yet to do any serious selling of the product.
 This in some ways deplorable state of affairs has continued for years as I'm still too busy on the production line to find the time for selling and marketing.

 The control freak takes control